MikeyP957/paddword_generator/README.md

 The website and style was provided.
 The work that I did can be seen in the JavaScript file.
 I referenced Mozilla Developer Network and W3Schools to improve my use of functions, variables, loops, objects and arrays.

 ## Deployment
-This app if fully functional with no errors.
+This app if fully functional with one error.
+If the user types in a sentance when asking for the length the program does not work.
+This might be due to the parseInt() function used on the user input to change the string into a number.